Firemen Face Unique Challenges with Deferred Comp

 If you’re not sure what steps to take, consider looking for a financial adviser who understands fire department deferred comp plans, fire department pensions, tax planning for firefighters in retirement, Roth conversions, Section 7702 of the Internal Revenue Code, and all the other specific challenges you face as a firefighter preparing for retirement.

 Let us help you get your retirement off the ground

-Schedule your initial 15-minute phone consultation today!
+Schedule your free 15-minute phone consultation today!

 At Scott Tucker Solutions, Inc., we can offer you the following products and services: